 Those with Hypermobility disorders may experience:

 Many patients with hEDS or other hypermobility spectrum disorders are often misdiagnosed for years.
-However, Dr. Patel is able to identify the underlying cause of your pain and root cause of your condition(s).
+However, Dr. Patel can identify the underlying cause of your pain and the root cause of your condition(s).

-The diagnostic criteria for hypermobility disorders is oftentimes complex.
+The diagnostic criteria for hypermobility disorders are oftentimes complex.
 A thorough history and physical examination with specific diagnostic maneuvers can help determine if you have hypermobility.
-Genetic testing can sometimes be helpful to rule out other types of EDS, but is not necessary to determine the presence of hypermobility.
+Genetic testing can sometimes be helpful to rule out other types of EDS but is not necessary to determine the presence of hypermobility.

 Dr. Shounuck Patel, DO is a leader in the field of orthopedic regenerative medicine.